‘The Good Ol’ Days Are Back’

 Potosi’s Rich Brewing History

-The history (http://www NULL.potosibrewery NULL.com/about NULL.cfm) of beer production in Potosi dates back to 1852 when a small brewery first opened in the village.
+The history of beer production in Potosi dates back to 1852 when a small brewery first opened in the village.
 During this time, many small Wisconsin towns had a local community brewery or cheese plant to serve residents, farmers, and laborers in the days before refrigeration allowed products to travel great distances.
 However, it wasn’t until 1886 when Adam Schumacher bought the brewery and later formed the Potosi Brewing Company with his brothers that the brewery began to reach far beyond southwest Wisconsin.
 Unlike many other small breweries, Potosi was fortunate to survive the Prohibition era and would eventually go on to become the fifth largest in the state, selling beer all over the United States.
 Until its closing in 1972 due to the high cost of doing business, the Potosi Brewing Company was the primary employer in town for 120 years.
 In 1980, the brewery buildings were listed on the National Register of Historic Places.

 Despite its historic status and importance to the community, the brewery sat vacant and slowly deteriorated, also suffering damages from a fire that broke out in the complex.
 For years, it looked as if the buildings would serve only as a dilapidated reminder of Potosi’s prosperous past until 1995 when local artist and woodworker Gary David and his cousin Denis David bought the brewery buildings for the cost of back taxes with the goal of restoring them.